f0rr0/react-tunesdeck/README.md

-# react seed with es6,radium and rebase bundled with webpack
+# react seed with ES6, radium and rebase bundled with webpack

 Seed for react and webpack.